 The Center for Teaching Excellence supports SUNY Plattsburgh faculty by providing educational development programming, access to curated resources, teaching consultations and opportunities to connect with our campus pedagogical community of practice.

-Center for Teaching Excellence Moodle Site
+- Center for Teaching Excellence Brightspace Site

 Jessamyn Neuhaus is available for a limited number of individual class visits and instructor/department consultations.
 Please note that the purpose of these consultations is solely pedagogical development and self-efficacy.
 The CTE does not provide letters of recommendation or reference.
 All consultations are strictly confidential.